kaeside/ubochi/LESSONSLEARNED.md

+# Lessons Learned
+This serves as a log of personal lessons learned while developing this application.

 ## Using React Fragment in Forecast Component
 JSX always needs a single root node, or it needs to be in an array React.Fragment is a way to get that without introducing unnecessary divs or something